Debra Wolf Goldstein, Esq.

 - Served as Executive Director for Delaware Canal 21, a park advocacy non-profit;

-- Served as a board member on the Fairmount Park Conservancy and on the policy committee of the Pennsylvania Land Trust Association;
+- Serves as a board member emeritus on the Fairmount Park Conservancy and on the policy committee of the Pennsylvania Land Trust Association;

 - Was Vice President of Stewardship (1999-2001) and General Counsel (2001-2005) at the Bucks County-based land trust Heritage Conservancy;